-1. Percentage of AR Γ patients who died Definition Number of patients on ART who died divided by total number of patients on ART at the clinic in the reporting period and multiplied by 100.
-Purpose To monitor the mortality rate of patients who are on ART Method of Measurement Count all dead patients in the reporting period and compute for percentage using numerator and denominator below.
+1. Percentage of AR T patients who died Definition Number of patients on ART who died divided by total number of patients on ART at the clinic in the reporting period and multiplied by 100.
+Purpose To monitor the mortality rate of patients who are on ART Method of Measurement Count all PLHIV who died in the reporting period and compute for percentage using numerator and denominator below.
 Frequency Quarterly Numerator Total number of patients on ART who are known to have died as of the end of the reporting period Denominator Total number of patients registered in care as of the end of the reporting period (active patients + LTF + died + transfer out) Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female ART status: non-ART, on ART Source of data The facility ART electronic database Interpretation Action point.
 National average figure will be used as a reference for the comparison purpose, as well as trends over time for each facility.
 Appropriate actions should be taken to understand the cause of the death, and then preventing them accordingly when the analysis result exceeds the national average figure or if mortality is increasing.
-PLHIV mortality rate should be as low as <1%.
+PLHIV mortality rate should be as low as 0.3% per quarter.
 Interpretation.
-The ultimate goal of HIV management is to preserve the lives of the patients.
-While not all patients can be saved, facilities should strive to provide good quality care that keeps deaths to a minimum.
+The goal of HIV management is to preserve the lives of the patients.
+While not all patients can be saved, facilities should strive to provide good quality care to minimize the mortality rate.
 Intervention.
-The facility should review the reasons for mortality among ART patients, what changes in the system could reduce the chance of death and implement those that appear feasible.
+The facility should review the reasons for mortality among ART patients, what changes in the health system could reduce the chance of death and implement those that appear feasible.